-We are creating a fund to support our local African American small businesses severely impacted by the pandemic.
-And now we are asking our supporters to match our initial investment in our community.
+The NAACP Pasadena Brand Stimulus Program supports our local African American small businesses severely impacted by the pandemic.
 Your contributions will go a long way to extend our effort to support local businesses that need help now.
 We are seeking donations that start at $500.00, but no contribution is too small.
 Donations of $2500.00 or more are tax deductible.

-The Branch has so far been able to provide fund to nine local small businesses, Perry’s Joint, The Little Red Hen, LeBerry Bakery, Ray & Ray’s Lemonade, Pasadena Journal, Laurence & Colbert, Shepherd’s Door, Hurry Halal/Jenna Juice, and Lake Avenue Preschool.
-This is a start, and our goal is to extend our support to additional small businesses.
+The Branch has so far been able to provide fund to twenty local small businesses, Perry’s Joint, The Little Red Hen, LeBerry Bakery, Ray & Ray’s Lemonade, Pasadena Journal, Laurence & Colbert, Shepherd’s Door, Hurry Halal/Jenna Juice, Lake Avenue Preschool, Katey’s Beauty Salon, Luke Walker’s Barber & Beauty Care, Clazzical Notes, My Place Cafe, Small World Communications, R.E.M.
+Engineering, Westlyn Realtors, April Blooms, Ray Hazell, LLC, Coffee Cart Boys and My Juices Good.
+Our goal is to extend our support to additional small businesses.